Galal-Abdelaziz/PFDA-project/README.md

 ***

-## Analysis Objectives:
+## Analysis Objectives

 This project aims to analyze the Divvy trip data to gain insights into city-wide biking trends.
 The following objectives will be addressed:

-1. Determine the total number of Divvy trips that occurred.
+1. **Determine total trips**: Calculate the total number of Divvy trips that occurred.
-2. Identify the number of bikes utilized.
+2. **Bike utilization**: Identify the number of bikes utilized during the period.
-3. Determine which bikes were most frequently used for trips.
+3. **Frequent usage**: Determine which bikes were most frequently used for trips.
-4. Calculate the average trip duration based on user types (e.g., customers and subscribers).
+4. **Trip duration**: Calculate the average trip duration based on user types (e.g., customers and subscribers).
-5. Identify the most popular start and end stations for Divvy trips and analyze the most popular routes taken by Divvy Bikes users.
+5. **Popular stations**: Identify the most popular start and end stations for Divvy trips and analyze the most popular routes taken by Divvy Bikes users.
-6. Identify the least popular start and end stations for Divvy trips and analyze the least popular routes taken by Divvy Bikes users.
+6. **Least popular stations**: Identify the least popular start and end stations for Divvy trips and analyze the least popular routes taken by Divvy Bikes users.
-7. Examine how Divvy Bikes usage is divided between customers and subscribers.
+7. **User division**: Examine how Divvy Bikes usage is divided between customers and subscribers.
-8. Determine whether Divvy Bikes are used more by female or male users.
+8. **Gender usage**: Determine whether Divvy Bikes are used more by female or male users.
-9. Analyze the age distribution of Divvy Bikes users.
+9. **Age demographics**: Analyze the age distribution of Divvy Bikes users.
-10. Identify the peak times during which Divvy Bikes are most frequently used.
+10. **Peak usage**: Identify the peak times during which Divvy Bikes are most frequently used.
-11. Analyze Divvy Bikes usage patterns by day of the week.
+11. **Weekly patterns**: Analyze Divvy Bikes usage patterns by day of the week.
-12. Analyze the number of riders per month by quarter for the year 2019.
+12. **Monthly trends**: Analyze the number of riders per month by quarter for the year 2019.

-By addressing these questions, we aim to gain comprehensive insights into the utilization patterns and preferences of Divvy Bikes users, which can provide valuable information for optimizing and enhancing the bike-sharing system's services and infrastructure.
+By addressing these questions, the project seeks to provide actionable insights to optimize and enhance the bike-sharing system's services and infrastructure.

 ***